Angel investor: Canada

 Canada is reportedly home to the most sophisticated and advanced network of angel investors in the world.
 Incorporated in 2002, the National Angel Capital Organization (NACO) pioneered the angel investing movement and supported the formation of regional angel networks in Canada.
 According to both NACO and the Business Development Bank of Canada, there are 20,000–50,000 active angel investors in Canada.
 Over 4,000 are members of 45 angel groups that are NACO members.

 China

 Before 2000, it was difficult for startups in China to find local angel investors.
-Entrepreneurs, such as Jack Ma of Alibaba Group and many others, needed to raise funds from Softbank Group, Goldman Sachs, Fidelity Investments, and other institutions.
+Entrepreneurs needed to raise funds from Softbank Group, Goldman Sachs, Fidelity Investments, and other institutions.
 However, by 2015, several Chinese Angel groups had been in operation.

 Russia

 In 2012, the International Business Angels Assembly took place in the Russian Federation.
 This was an exclusive event devoted to private investing into innovative projects in Eastern Europe.

 In 2022, following the Russian invasion of Ukraine, investors from Russia and abroad reduced their activity; this was noticeable in private funds, which reduced the volume of investments by 4 times compared to 2021.